- Home

 Pathway 4 pupils will have gained qualifications in numeracy and literacy at Key Stage 4 and will continue to develop and build on these skills in real-life scenarios, as well as continuing to try and improve on previous accreditation grades if deemed appropriate.

-Pathway 4 students work towards Personal and Social Development units that will develop skills in relation to a range of topics, such as: managing social relationships, preparing for work, environmental awareness, problem-solving, group work and personal safety.
+Students work towards Personal and Social Development units that will develop skills in relation to a range of topics, such as: managing social relationships, preparing for work, environmental awareness, problem-solving, group work and personal safety.

 Pathway 5